-Depending on the kind of paint you choose for the surface, you may need to apply the primer first.
-Consult the caulk manufacturer’s instructions to see if this is a necessary step.
+Keep in mind that depending on the type of paint you choose for the surface, you may need to apply the primer first.
+If in doubt, you may consult the caulk manufacturer’s instructions to see if this is a necessary step.

 What Will Happen if You Leave Caulk Unpainted?

-Freshly applied caulk on window trim looks fine when it’s first applied.
-Over time, however, caulk can change color, become brittle and even crack.
+Freshly applied silicone caulk on window trim looks fine when first applied.
+Over time, however, it can change color, become brittle and even crack.

 In some cases, the unpainted caulk may even start to get mildew that can be difficult to clean and remove later.

-Paintable caulk is designed to be durable and withstand the elements, so it’s always best to paint over it to help extend its lifespan.
+Paintable caulk, on the other hand, is designed to be durable and withstand the elements, so it’s always best to paint over it to help extend its lifespan.

 Many times homeowners will try to paint directly over non-paintable caulk in an effort to save time.
-However, I will not recommend this option for several reasons.
+However, I do not recommend this option for several reasons.

-Firstly, non-paintable caulk is not meant to be painted over and will not adhere properly to paint.
-This can cause the caulk to crack, peel, and flake off over time.
+Firstly, non-paintable caulk is not meant to be painted over and will not adhere properly to the paint.
+This can cause the silicone to crack, peel, and flake off over time.